roedelk/SEBC/enterprise/cm1.md

     * Service results may be "rolled up" from subordinate tests (roles, instances)
         * A single Bad or Concerning result affects the whole
     * Some metric tests can also be <a href="#cm_charting_time_series">charted</a>
+KR: Storage alert: ~80% of available because of HDFS read cache and Hbase caching
 ---
 <div style="page-break-after: always;"></div>